liviaruegger/liviaruegger/README.md

 ### I'm interested in:

+- Software Engineering
+- Theory of Computation
 - Digital Humanities
-- Data Science
-- Data Engineering
-- Software Architecture & Design

 ##